-- You have excess belly fat (and trouble losing it): Insulin resistance means that instead of being shuttled into your cells, glucose from carbs and sugar are stored as fat.
+- You have excess belly fat (and trouble losing it): Insulin resistance means that instead of being shuttled into your cells, glucose is stored as fat.
 This often shows up around the waist and can be difficult to lose.

-- You constantly crave sugar and carbs: Your body wants energy and it wants it NOW, and sugar and carbs are the fastest way to get it.
-A poor diet means you’re less satisfied between meals, which is why you always want to run to the vending machine at 3pm.
+- You constantly crave sugar and carbs: Your body wants energy and it wants it NOW, and sugar and carbs are the fastest way to get it because they are the quickest to digest.
+An inadequate diet means you’re less satisfied between meals, which is why you always want to run to the vending machine at 3pm.
 Those cravings are never satisfied, and you always seem to want more.
-Dessert is a daily need.

 - You’re always tired and have low energy: If your meals don’t make you feel energized, or you’re still peeling yourself out of bed after a full-night’s sleep, it’s time to take a look at what you’re eating and how well it’s balanced.
 A good meal should make you feel great.